it-at-m/refarch-templates/docs/getting-started.md

 **Important**: The `stack` folder must be copied to your project directory, as it contains essential components required by the templates.

-Besides the code templates, `refarch-templates` provides lots of other configuration files which help to establish best practices in project development and organisation.
+Besides the code templates, `refarch-templates` provides lots of other configuration files which help to establish best practices in project development, documentation and organisation.
 Copy those over as well, if you want to use them.

-For further information on those topics see **TODO**.
+For further information on those topics please check out [Develop](./develop), [Document](./document) and [Organize](./organize).

 ## Stack